KS DB Merge Tools logo KS DB Merge Tools

 String keys and sorting on other data types which have no natural sort order

 Application is using a sort-merge join algorithm to compare data in the regular tables with a common primary key ("common" means defined on the same columns with same data types).
 It requests data from both databases sorted by key, reads record by record and then compares these keys on the application side, expecting that comparison logic is the same on the application side and on both databases.
 This allows it to process huge amounts of data without significant memory impact on the application side.
 But that same-comparison-logic assumption is correct only for data types with a natural sort order, like numbers or dates.
 Particularly, this assumption can be wrong for some string collations.
 If database collations are different, or if application string comparison logic is other than database collation, then such cases can produce false-positive changes.
-If you think you face this issue, and if you use a Pro version - then you may try to use Query result diff to get better diff results.
+If you think you face this issue, and if you use a Standard version - then you may try to use Query result diff to get better diff results.
 Query result diff does all sorting on the application side, which means that comparison logic will be the same for all steps of sort-merge join.
 But this approach has some limitations: it can't be used for large amounts of data and changes identified by Query result diff can not be merged.

 Last updated: 2023-10-03